TejasReddy9/psa_homeland/docs/index.md

 Find the dataset at [Kaggle PSA dataset](https://www.kaggle.com/c/passenger-screening-algorithm-challenge/data).
 Data is pretty standard and all the cleaning is  done by themselves before exposing it to Kaggle, hence I started making my EDA report(Exploratory Data Analysis).

 Zones about how many ways do they examine using the 3D-image from the body scanner is provided as shown below.
 Instrument used is also displayed.
+I've taken initially the reduced dataset of only zone 17, then working on scaling it to other zones.

 ![body_zones](https://github.com/TejasReddy9/psa_homeland/blob/master/body_zones.png?raw=true)

 ![instrument](https://github.com/TejasReddy9/psa_homeland/blob/master/millimeter_scanner.jpg?raw=true)

+Scanned 3D-images have a certain way to read in images for our analysis.
+A IPython Notebook regarding reading images in Python was [posted](https://www.kaggle.com/wcukierski/reading-images) in Kaggle Kernels by [William Cukierski](https://www.kaggle.com/wcukierski), which was very useful.